 The short and simple answer is yes!
-You CAN reuse old RAM sticks on a different PC IF AND ONLY IF the new computer also supports the same RAM type.
+You CAN reuse old RAM sticks on a different PC if the new computer also supports the same RAM type.

-It is actually a fairly common practice to save your RAM sticks for use later on.
-Since RAM versions take a long time to update, it is a fairly common practice to reuse them on newer builds.
+It is normal to save your RAM sticks for later use.
+Since RAM versions take a long time to update, reusing them on newer builds is a fairly common practice.

-All motherboards have certain RAM compatibility requirements.
-Since motherboards are not backward and forward compatible with RAM versions, you have to make certain about what RAM sticks you have in hand before reusing them.
+All motherboards have specific RAM compatibility requirements.
+Since motherboards are not backward and forward-compatible with RAM versions, you must make sure about what RAM stick version you have before reusing them.

-With the prices for chips and computer components sky-rocketing it is actually quite frugal to reuse older components whenever you can.
+With the prices for chips and computer components skyrocketing, it is pretty frugal to reuse older components whenever possible.

-In the following article I will talk further about whether can you reuse old RAM sticks or not.
+In the following article, I will discuss whether you can reuse old RAM sticks.

 Before delving into whether you can reuse old RAM sticks or not, let us talk about the different RAM types: